MKBandzz/MKBandzz.github.io/README.md

 Link to map: http://mkbandzz.github.io

-Version 1.0
+Version 2

-- added some waypoints
+- more waypoints